 Rebecca Ernst, Sept.
 22, 1822.
 Married Aaron Heller, her sister’s widower.

 William Ernst, born about 1828.

-In 1830, the household of Daniel Earnst in Upper Nazareth contained 1 male under 5, 1 male age 5-9, 1 male age 50-55, 1 female 5-9, 1 female 15-19, and 1 female 40-49.
+The 1830 Census says the household of Daniel Earnst in Upper Nazareth contained a male under 5, a male age 5-9, a male age 50-55, a female 5-9, a female 15-19, and a female 40-49.

-In 1840, the household of Danl Ernst contained 2 males 10-14, 1 males 40-49 (obviously a mistake since Daniel turned 60 that year), a female 15-19 and 1 female 40-49.
+In 1840, the household of Danl Ernst contained two males 10-14, a male 40-49 (obviously a mistake since Daniel turned 60 that year), a female 15-19 and a female 40-49.
 One person was engaged in manufacture and trade – probably an indication of Daniel’s carpentry work.

 When Daniel wrote his will on July 4, 1846, he said he was “advanced in Years but in the full enjoyment of a sound mind memory and understanding.”
-He gave to his “dear wife Machtalene” two beds, bedding, two cows, a block and case, an iron stove and pipe, two swine and the household furniture and kitchen utensils of her choice.
+He left his “dear wife Machtalene” two beds, bedding, two cows, a block and case, an iron stove and pipe, two swine and the household furniture and kitchen utensils of her choice.
 He also gave her the use and occupation of his 6-acre lot where they lived, provided that she remained his widow.

 Daniel died less than a year later.
 His will was proved March 13, 1847.

 On April 4, 1847, Magdalena and the children sold the property in Bushkill Township to Abraham Knecht for $50.
 The deed mentions that Daniel had been a carpenter.
 (11)